 Caribbean red beans and rice is a classic dish with as many variations as there are regions in the Caribbean.
 In other words, there's no right or wrong way to make this dish, and this particular vegetarian and vegan recipe for Caribbean style red beans and rice is just one possible starting point.
-Many other versions call for coconut milk, scallions, all-spice, ginger, or even spice blends like Creole seasoning.
-Many Caribbean cooks also swear by their own personal favorite type of bouillon cubes to add flavor as well, so feel free to add in your own favorite vegetarian bouillon, if you'd like.

 In this version of red beans and rice, healthy high-protein and high-fiber kidney beans are simmered with tomatoes and spiced with plenty of Caribbean inspired spices, including garlic, nutmeg, cloves and cinnamon for a healthy vegetarian and vegan Caribbean red beans and rice meal.

 With just a bit of oil used for cooking up the onions and garlic, this recipe is vegetarian, vegan, gluten-free and also very low-fat (be sure to use water instead of vegetable broth or make sure that your vegetable broth is gluten-free if needed).
 You could also reduce the fat and make it nearly fat-free by using a non-stick pan or just a touch of cooking spray for cooking the onions and garlic, but the olive oil does add a little extra flavor.